 About South Bay Fire District 8

-South Bay Fire District 8 is a political subdivision under the laws of the State of Washington authorized and responsible for the delivery of services for the protection of life and property, including fire prevention, fire suppression, emergency rescue and emergency medical response.
+Thurston County Fire Protection District 8, (also known as the South Bay Fire Department) is a political subdivision under the laws of the State of Washington authorized and responsible for the delivery of fire protection and emergency medical services, including fire prevention, fire suppression, emergency rescue and basic life support response.

-What is now known as the South Bay Volunteer Fire Department was formed by a group of neighbors in April of 1953.
+The South Bay Volunteer Fire Department (Fire District 8) was formed by a group of neighbors in April of 1953.
 The concerned volunteers began with 35 members and a loaned 1939 Ford pick-up truck with a pressurized water tank in the back.
 The school bus barn at the old South Bay School served as the first fire station and volunteers responded to a grand total of 15 fire calls that year.
+That same year voters also approved the creation of the North Olympia Volunteer Fire Department (Fire District 7), to provide fire protection for the rural community in the Boston Harbor area.
+The first fire station was located near the Gull Harbor Mercantile with a leased fire engine and two dozen volunteers.

-To better keep our neighbors informed, we send out a Community Newsletter several times per year.
-We also keep our website current.
-We encourage attendance at our monthly Board Meetings that are held monthly on the first Tuesdays of the month.
-Most meetings are held at Station 8-1
+To better keep our community better informed, we send out a Community Newsletter on a quarterly basis.
+We also strive to keep our website current and informative.
+We encourage attendance at our monthly Board of Fire Commissioner Meetings that are held monthly on the first Tuesdays of the month.
+Most meetings are held at South Bay Station 8-1 at 5:30 pm.

 OUR MISSION, VISION and VALUES